-Our vision is for a connected network of healthy, resilient ecosystems supporting Scotland’s wildlife and people.
+Our vision is for a network of healthy, resilient ecosystems on land and sea, supporting Scotland’s wildlife and people.

 Why do we need a vision?

-Whilst there have been some notable conservation success stories in recent years, wildlife is still in decline.
+Whilst there have been some notable conservation success stories in recent years, nature is in a state of crisis.

 We must be more ambitious in the scale and scope of our conservation efforts, particularly in the light of rapid environmental and climatic change.
 A brighter future for wildlife can only be achieved through greater involvement by the people of Scotland and through re-building nature at a landscape scale.